hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 ## Acknowledgments

-This project was developed using the UCI Student Academic Performance dataset and inspired by prior work in educational data mining and student success prediction [file:3].
+This project was developed using the UCI Student Academic Performance dataset and inspired by prior work in educational data mining and student success prediction.